zachmeador/cool_squad/readme.md

 ### bot interaction with message boards
 1. ask a bot to check the message board: `@curator what's on the project board?`
-2. bot uses tools to read board content: `@researcher check thread #3 on the ideas board`
+2. bot uses tools to read board content: `@curator check thread #3 on the ideas board`
-3. ask bots to post or reply: `@sage please post a summary of our discussion to the project board`
+3. ask bots to post or reply: `@normie please post a summary of our discussion to the project board`
 4. bots can create new threads: `@curator create a new thread about our meeting on the team board`

 ### api interaction